 - Grant payments before the 2014 fiscal year (April 1 to March 31) are listed in the Blue Book (Selected payments from the General Revenue Fund).

-- Grant payments for most regulated funds, provincial agencies, Crown-controlled corporations and SUCH sector organizations (Schools, Universities, Colleges, and Alberta Health Services) are not included.
+- Grant payments made by most regulated funds, provincial agencies, Crown-controlled corporations and SUCH sector organizations (Schools, Universities, Colleges, and Alberta Health Services) are not included.

 - Some arms-length agency grant payments are included in the database, others disclose their grants on their own website.